PattyHarris/TwitterClone/README.md

 Note: The commands below can be used with the equivalents on yarn

-- After cloning the application, `cd` into the folder and run `npm install`.
+- After cloning the application, `cd` into the `server` folder and run `npm install`.
-- Create a `.env` file following the format of the `.env.example` file and populate with your own values or use the values available in the `.env.example` file
+- Create a `.env` file following the format of the `.env.example` file and populate with your own values or use the values available in the `.env.example` file.
+Only the port value is used at this time.
+The port value is currently set to 9000.
 - Run `npm run build` to build the application.
 - Run `npm run start` to start the application